philipp-horstenkamp/auto_print/docs/usage.rst

 Browser Integration
 ~~~~~~~~~~~~~~~~~~~

-Auto Print proides you the ability to integrate with web browsers, allowing you to automatically route downloaded PDF documents to printers or your default application.
+Auto Print provides you the ability to integrate with web browsers, allowing you to automatically route downloaded PDF documents to printers or your default application.
--co
 To set up browser integration:

 1. Open the settings tab in your browser